forkd/tesla/README.md

 # Tesla

-The main target of this project is to parse a OpenBSD access data (`pflog`) to a database and JSON.
-Then it can be used to get statistics of network usage.
+Tesla aims to parse a OpenBSD access data (`pflog`) to a database, and create JSON from it.
+Then that data can be used by another applications to get statistics and graphs of network usage.

 Warning: under development!

 ## Environment Preparation

 All the steps described here were based on Fedora 25.
-If you aren't running this system, somethings could be different.
+If you aren't running this system, things could be a bit different.
 Start with:

 ```
 $ git clone https://github.com/forkd/tesla